XinyaoQiu/MyCompiler/README.md

 ## MyComplier

 A new compiler that can compile natural languages.
 Support simple arithmetic options based on numbers and floats.
+A file with natural language will be compiled as assembly code (x86_64 with FPU) and calculate results.

 ### 1. Concrete Syntax